pyomeca/bioptim/README.md

 time = sol.time
 ```

-If the program was a single phase problem, then the returned values are dictionaries, otherwise it is a list of dictionaries of size equals to the number of phases.
+If the program was a single-phase problem, then the returned values are dictionaries, otherwise, it is a list of dictionaries of size equal to the number of phases.
 The keys of the returned dictionaries correspond to the name of the variables.
-For instance, if generalized coordinates (*q*) are states, then the state dictionary has *q* as key.
+For instance, if generalized coordinates (*q*) are states, the state dictionary has *q* as key.
-In any cases, the key `all` is always there.
+In any case, the key `all` is always there.

 ```python
 # single-phase case